 So how exactly did Reeves find the cash to pay off $200,000 of student debt before she hit her 30s?

-“I threw money at it every month, working over time, working different shifts, working things to pay off my loans as soon as I could,” she explained in another TikTok.
+“I threw money at it every month, working over time, working different shifts, working things to pay off my loans as soon as I could,” she explained in a new TikTok video.

 What to read next